Complete Guide

 Estimate Total Savings

-Estimate total savings = (Current EMI & interest left) − (New EMI + fees + legal costs).
+Estimate of total savings =(Current EMI and interest due)-(New EMI and fees and legal expenses).

 3